nickserv/danamccurdy.com/_posts/2017-10-01-all-that-is.md

 man and beast,
 animate and inanimate,
 and all of it
-is worthy of our love
+deserves our love
-and our gratitude.
+and gratitude.